EncoreTechnologies/blog/content/blog/2017/10/servicenow-automation.md

 1. Type "users" in the filter navigator
 2. Click on "Organization" -> "Users"
 3. Click on the user that you want to change
-4. SCroll to the "Roles" section at the bottom and click "Edit"
+4. Scroll to the "Roles" section at the bottom and click "Edit"
 5. Add the role(s) you want to give the user and click "Save"

 The picture below shows the REST API Explorer with the endpoint for the request and a drop-down with all the tables that can be used: